Skip navigation

 What is a TSH Test?

 TSH stands for thyroid stimulating hormone.
+Another name for it is thyrotropin.
 A TSH test is a blood test that measures this hormone.
-TSH levels that are too high or too low may be a sign of a thyroid problem.
+A TSH level that is too high or too low may be a sign of a thyroid problem.

 The thyroid is a small, butterfly-shaped gland in the front of your neck.
 Your thyroid makes hormones that control how your body uses energy.
-Thyroid hormones affect nearly every organ in your body, including your heart.
-They help control your weight, body temperature, muscle strength, and even your mood.
-If you don't have enough thyroid hormones in your blood, many of your body functions slow down.
-If you have too much, many body functions speed up.
+Thyroid hormones affect nearly every organ and control many of your body's most important functions.
+For example, they affect your breathing, heart rate, weight, digestion, and even your mood.
+If you don't have enough thyroid hormones in your blood, many of your body functions will slow down.
+But if you have too much, many body functions will speed up.

-If the thyroid hormone levels in your blood are too low, your pituitary gland makes larger amounts of TSH to tell your thyroid to work harder.
-If your thyroid hormone levels are too high, the pituitary gland makes little or no TSH.
-By measuring TSH levels in your blood, you can find out if your thyroid is making the right level of hormones.
+If the thyroid hormone level in your blood is too low, your pituitary gland makes larger amounts of TSH to tell your thyroid to work harder.
+If your thyroid hormone level is too high, the pituitary gland makes little or no TSH.
+By measuring the TSH level in your blood, you can find out if your thyroid is making the right level of hormones.

 What is it used for?